winterbe/chaya/README.md

 ## Host your own chat

-This is quite simple:
+It's quite simple and totally free:
-1. Fork Chaya
+- Fork Chaya
-2. Install Node.js and NPM
+- Install Node.js and NPM
-3. Install Heroku Toolbelt
+- Install Heroku Toolbelt
-4. Push your chaya fork to another heroku project
+- Push your chaya fork to another heroku project
-5. Have a blast!
+- Have a blast!

 ## Roadmap